 Advances in electrical engineering are driving a transformation in global technology.
 Electrical engineers design and build the hardware, networking, and sensing technologies that power smart devices and the Internet of Things.

-The curriculum is highly customizable — when fully developed, students will be able to choose from over 100, 4-6 week short courses of about 1 credit each to go as broad or as deep as they want, depending on their chosen path.
+The curriculum is highly customizable — when fully developed, you will be able to choose from over 100, 4-6 week short courses of about 1 credit each to go as broad or as deep as you want.
 Each course is designed for fast, flexible learning.
-The MS-EE prepares students to tackle real-world problems.
-Students learn theory as well as career-relevant skills, and work with fellow students under the guidance of course facilitators and professors.
+You'll tackle real-world problems, learn theory as well as career-relevant skills, and work with fellow students under the guidance of course facilitators and professors.

 Who is this degree for

-This online degree is intended to prepare students for senior engineering roles in the industry.
-The MS-EE program is based on a long-standing and successful on-campus Professional M.S. in Electrical Engineering program at CU Boulder.
+This online degree is intended to prepare students for senior engineering roles in industry.
+It is designed to be customizable and flexible to meet the needs of working professionals.
+The MS-EE program is based on a long-standing and successful on-campus Professional MS in Electrical Engineering program at CU Boulder.

-Graduates of the Professional M.S. in Electrical Engineering program have gone on to become engineers at Intel, Lockheed Martin, Tesla, and Google.
+Graduates of the Professional MS in Electrical Engineering program have gone on to become engineers at Intel, Lockheed Martin, Tesla, Google, to name a few.

-According to a recent survey from Deloitte, some 82% of executives in the semiconductor industry reported a shortage of qualified technical candidates.
-60% of companies report that electrical engineering jobs are some of the most difficult to fill.
-The MS-EE program will prepare you to take on these roles.
+According to a recent survey from Deloitte, some 82% of executives in the semiconductor industry reported a shortage of qualified technical candidates; 60% of companies report that electrical engineering jobs are some of the most difficult to fill.
+The MS-EE program will prepare you to take on these in-demand engineering roles.

 - Optical Engineering Specialization